spatialthoughts/qgis-tutorials/source/docs/using_gme_connector.rst

    <../pdf/using_gme_connector_letter.pdf>`_ ]

-Google Maps Engine is a cloud based mapping platform for creating and sharing custom maps. `Google Maps Engine Connector for QGIS
+Google Maps Engine is a cloud based mapping platform for creating and sharing custom maps. `Google Maps Engine Connector
 <https://github.com/googlemaps/mapsengine-qgis-connector>`_ is a plugin
 that allows you to view and upload Google Maps Engine data from within QGIS.
 This tutorial will go through the process of creating a Google Maps Engine